n-riesco/ijavascript/README.md

 # TO DO

 - Use module:jmp~Socket
-- Now that the tests have been automated, it's possible to develop docker containers to run the tests under different environments.
 - Use Mocha test framework
 - Update tutorial on globals to discuss the use of `var`
 - Implement `$$text$$`